Central Communications Center

 Become a partner and inspire!
 Learn how your faith organization can work with DJJ to help youth in your community.

 The Office of Program Accountability (OPA) emphasizes the Department's commitment to ensuring programs operated or contracted by the Department effectively provide for the safety, well being, and treatment of youth under the state's care.
 The OPA reports directly to the Chief of Staff of the Department, thereby being independent and autonomous of senior managers who have direct responsibility for program operations and contract monitoring.

 Responsible for DJJ contracting activities, approximately $320 million per annum.

-The quality assurance system, which is administered by the Bureau of Quality Improvement, was established by the Florida Legislature in 1994, as part of the Juvenile Justice Reform Act.
+The quality assurance system, administered by the Bureau of Monitoring and Quality Improvement, was established by the Florida Legislature in 1994, as part of the Juvenile Justice Reform Act.
 F.S.
-985.632(5) addresses the requirements of the quality assurance system.
-Read more.
+985.632(5) that addresses the requirements of the quality assurance system.

 The Policy Development Unit, in conjunction with the Policy Development Workgroup, coordinates the development of statewide policies and procedures emanating from all program areas and offices within the Department of Juvenile Justice.
 The Unit ensures that policies and procedures are written within existing guidelines and according to established formats and that policies and procedures are advertised in the Florida Administrative Weekly as appropriate.